 While average life expectancy for the breed is 14-16 years, Megabyte surpassed that by a lot.
 He lived until he was 20 and 2/3 years old.
 It’s been reported that some Chihuahuas have lived upwards of 22 years, but those are unofficial Megabyte is the oldest dog officially recorded, so the record is currently his alone.

-Think carefully before buying this dog if you live in an apartment.
+Think carefully before buying a Chihuahua if you live in an apartment.

-While its size and desire to stay close to its owner might seem to make it a great fit for an apartment, you’ll want to think twice before committing to this breed if you live in a smaller space.
-The dog does certainly fit comfortably in an apartment and does not miss a yard or other area to run, but Chihuahuas can be very territorial.
+While its size and desire to stay close to its owner might seem to make it a great fit for an apartment, you’ll want to think twice before committing to this dog breed if you live in a smaller space.
+The dog does certainly fit comfortably in an apartment and does not miss a yard or other area to run, but Chihuahuas can be very territorial despite being small dogs.
 They don’t like strangers coming into or even near their space, and their bark can be quite persistent, something people who live around you in your building may not appreciate.

 There are minimal grooming requirements.